Every author needs to think about branding, whether you’re a DIY Publisher, a hybrid author or traditionally published.

 This is a bit out of order since we won’t talk about covers for several weeks.
 But one of the easiest ways to be consistent with your branding and highlight your book(s) is to create headers utilizing elements of your cover.
 If you have multiple books, you can even showcase a different one on different outlets.

 In addition to headers for specific social media outlets, a basic header can be handy to have for a newsletter or to add to form pages.
-It’s also a good idea to put your website url on your images.
+It’s also a good idea to put your website url on any images you create (see bottom left below).

 Links, links and more links